EUGENE KARDASH

 UI Design specs (Adobe Photoshop):

-the development itself, which is way slower than expected.
-Probably it's
+UI specs and interactions with developers, and the development itself, which is way slower than expected.
+Probably it's a long way to the production...

 For example, just a registration/login itself (Omnigraffle diagram):